Planned operational measures:

 Having been strongly affected for a while by a competing centre that opened in autumn 2013, Galeria Sandecja is once again rallying.
-Various initiatives implemented in 2015, including efforts to create a strong mix of tenants on the ground floor and improve the first floor, helped stop the negative trend in revenue and footfall in early 2016.
+Various initiatives implemented in 2015, including efforts to create a strong mix of tenants on the ground floor and upgrade the first floor, helped stop the negative trend in revenue and footfall in early 2016.
 The revenue index for 2016 was 114 relative to 2015, and the footfall index was 101.
-The revenue index for the first few months of 2017 was 110 relative to the same period of 2016, and the footfall index was 101.
+The revenue index for 2017 to date is 112 relative to the same period of 2016, and the footfall index is 102.

 These measures are essential elements of the long-term plan for the centre, which sets out to restore satisfactory operational results within the next few years and thus enable the centre to fetch a satisfactory price in a potential sale.